gwappa/pydope/README.md

 # python-neurodatablock

-a reference Python implementation for the `neurodatablock` data format.
+a reference Python implementation for the NeuroDataBlock data format.